 The Emerald Ash Borer is a non-native insect that burrows into ash trees, eventually killing them.
-The insect is spreading throughout Ohio and is killing millions of ash trees in the Midwest.
+The insect is spreading throughout Ohio and is killing millions of ash trees in the country.

-We have been treating select ash trees and planning other efforts to try to curtail the insect’s progress into the Dublin area since 2008.
+We have been treating select ash street trees since 2008.

 We can take steps to treat some trees, but the sheer number of ash trees in Dublin mean some will die because of the insects.
-There are thousands of ash trees in town, including approximately 2550 street trees along roadways and 1,500 in City parks.
+There are thousands of ash trees in town, including approximately 1,928 street trees along roadways.

 Ash Trees on Commercial Properties